Afghanistan national cricket team: ODI status

 In the 2011 Cricket World Cup qualifying tournament, Afghanistan failed to progress to the World Cup, but earned ODI status for four years.
 Their first ODI was against Scotland in the 5th place playoff, having previously beaten the Scots earlier in the tournament; Afghanistan won by 89 runs.
+Afghanistan became the only affiliate member to have ODI status.

 In the Intercontinental Cup Afghanistan played its first first-class match against a Zimbabwe XI in a four-day match in Mutare.
 During the match, which was drawn, Afghan batsman Noor Ali scored centuries in both his innings, making him only the fourth player to do so on their first-class debut.
-Later, in August 2009, they played the Netherlands in same competition at the VRA Cricket Ground, winning a low-scoring match by one wicket.
+Later, in August 2009, they played the Netherlands in the same competition at the VRA Cricket Ground, winning a low-scoring match by one wicket.

 Afghanistan then took part in the 2009 ACC Twenty20 Cup in the United Arab Emirates.
-Afghanistan were drawn in Group A, a group which Afghanistan topped at the end of the group stages by winning all five of their matches.
+Afghanistan was drawn in Group A, which Afghanistan topped at the end of the group stages by winning all five of their matches.
 In the semi-finals the Afghans defeated Kuwait by 8 wickets.
 In the final they met the hosts, the United Arab Emirates, whom they defeated by 84 runs.

 On 1 February 2010, Afghanistan played their first Twenty20 International against Ireland, which they lost by 5 wickets.
 On 13 February 2010, Afghanistan defeated the United Arab Emirates by 4 wickets to make their way to the 2010 ICC World Twenty20 to be in the West Indies in April 2010.
-Later the same day they defeated Ireland by 8 wickets in the Final of 2010 ICC World Twenty20 Qualifier to win the qualifier.
+Later the same day, they defeated Ireland by 8 wickets in the Final of 2010 ICC World Twenty20 Qualifier to win the qualifier.
 Afghanistan were in Group C of the main tournament, with India and South Africa.
 During their first match against India, opening batsman Noor Ali hit 50 runs, helping Afghanistan to a score of 115 in their 20 overs.
 Despite this they lost the match by 8 wickets.
 In their second match, the team were reduced to 14/6 at one stage, before a late rally from Mirwais Ashraf and Hamid Hassan helped Afghanistan post 88 all out, resulting in a loss by 59 runs.

 The team's Intercontinental Cup campaign continued in 2010, with wins over Ireland, Canada, Scotland and Kenya before they beat Scotland by 7 wickets in the final in Dubai.
 Also in 2010, they won the ACC Trophy Elite tournament in Kuwait, beating Nepal in the final and finished third in Division One of the World Cricket League in the Netherlands.
 They took part in the cricket tournament at the 2010 Asian Games in China and won the silver medal, losing to Bangladesh in the final.